OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 These online IDEs, and other web development services including no/low code, still use servers, though they are largely abstracted away from the developers.
 And of course developers often manage their own servers for ownership or more complex deployments.
 These servers support the deployment build chain and runtime for both web pages API endpoints tha rich web apps require.
 Servers also typically run developer tooling and code platforms as an alternative to using a local workstation.

-But what if this separate backend server complexity could also be included in-browser along side the frontend code?
+<strong>But what if rather than being separate the backend and web servers could also be deployed in-browser alongside the frontend code?
 What would that even mean?
-What new features would be enabled?
+What new capabilities would be enabled?</strong>

 ![A web browser showing files, terminal and preview](/public/stackblitz.png "A full stack app running in a web browser - spot the terminal")